IsaacFapohunda/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Create a program that generates random valid passwords for theprogram 101-crackme
+Write a function that converts a string to an integer